Table of contents

 Alpha is short for alpha-adrenergic receptors.
 Blocking these receptors causes muscles in the prostate gland and bladder to relax, allowing for a freer flow of urine (Nachawati, 2020).

 Tamsulosin may be prescribed on its own or paired with another type of drug called 5-alpha reductase (5-AR) inhibitors.
-Examples of 5-AR inhibitors are finasteride for hair loss and dutasteride––another prostate medication.
+Examples of 5-AR inhibitors are finasteride (brand name Propecia; see Important Safety Information) for hair loss and dutasteride––another prostate medication.
 Tamsulosin is also available in a combined pill with dutasteride under the brand names Jalyn, Combodart, and Duodart.

 Generic Flomax for benign prostatic hyperplasia (BPH)